Changing Mindsets: Can it be done?

 Followup to: Mindsets: Where Do They Come From?

-In Why Your Mindset is So Important I introduced the concept of fixed (we can’t change) and growth (we can improve through effort) mindsets detailed in Carol Dweck’s book Mindset: The New Psychology of Success.1 The benefits of a growth mindset are plenty: increased creativity, greater success, love of challenge, belief in effort, resilience in the face of setbacks, and more.
+In Why Your Mindset is So Important I introduced the concept of fixed (we can’t change) and growth (we can improve through effort) mindsets detailed in Carol Dweck’s book Mindset: The New Psychology of Success. ((Dweck (2006).
+Mindset: The New Psychology of Success.
+Ballantine Books.))
+The benefits of a growth mindset are plenty: increased creativity, greater success, love of challenge, belief in effort, resilience in the face of setbacks, and more.

 Then in my previous mindset post I explained the primary origins of our mindsets: our teachers, parents, and learning environments.
 A fixed mindset comes from praise for our accomplishments, whereas a growth mindset comes from praise for our hard work and effort.